Fall Simmering Recipes

 5. How often do I add water?: As needed

-6. Is this safe around pets?: Yes, supervised
+6. Is this safe around pets?: Yes, when supervised and placed out of reach

 7. Can I reuse ingredients?: For a day or two